DUNE/EHN1_G4BL_submission/README.md

 3GB (a suitable size for storage).
 For this, we can do 2 stages each of 10 files merged together.
 Each initial output dataset (the actual simulation output) is intended to be merged separately from others.
 The overall production workflow would be
 <pre>
-  G4BL Simulation --> Merge stage 1 --> Merge stage 2
+  G4BL Simulation Workflow --> Merge stage 1 Workflow --> Merge stage 2 Workflow
 </pre>